OCA/stock-logistics-request/stock_request_mrp/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows for users to be able to display manufacturing orders that have been created as a consequence of Stock Requests.
+This module allows users to be able to display Manufacturing Orders that have been created as a consequence of Stock Requests.

 **Table of contents**